epiasini/pymuvr/README.rst

 Multi-unit Van Rossum spike train metric.
-This is a kernel-based implementation with markage vector and precomputed exponential factor, as described in Houghton and Kreuz, 2012, 'On the efficient calculation of Van Rossum distances.'.
+This is a kernel-based implementation with markage vector and precomputed exponential factor, as described in Houghton and Kreuz, 2012, *On the efficient calculation of Van Rossum distances*.
 This package started out as a Python wrapping of the original C++ implementation given by the authors of the paper, and evolved from there with bugfixes and improvements.